17 interesting facts about Catalonia

 -

-The Franco dictatorship banned the use of Catalan in schools and in public administration between 1939 and 1975.
+The Franco dictatorship banned the use of Catalan in schools and public administration between 1939 and 1975.
 (Source: The Guardian)

 -